 At times, graduate school seems synonymous with burnout – it is a multi-year, grueling process of hurdle after hurdle.

-There is often a mentality in graduate programs that this “suffering” is a right-of-passage of sorts, an initiation that all therapists before us endured and overcame before entering the profession.
+There is often a mentality in graduate programs that this suffering is a rite of passage of sorts, an initiation that all therapists before us endured and overcame before entering the profession.

 As humans, we all face personal, social, and environmental stressors throughout our life that can lead to emotional and physical distress.